 Underneath their casings, mixers are made of thousands of small pieces of mechanical equipment, wires, solder, and large circuit boards.
 These components can be made from durable, high-quality metals and plastics, or they could be made from cheaper materials with less resilience and reliability.

-When it comes to sound qualityOpens in a new tab., having strong connections, the proper gauge of wire, and the correct insulation in your audio mixer can make a huge difference.
+When it comes to sound quality, having strong connections, the proper gauge of wire, and the correct insulation in your audio mixer can make a huge difference.

 When you use cheaper, low-quality wiring and parts, your mixer won’t conduct sound as well.
 This quality reduction often results in skips, high noise floors, and annoying distortions that you can’t do anything about.